 WordPress lets you easily add and edit the following types of content into Pages and Posts:

 You can add plain, formatted and/or hyperlinked text in a variety of fonts and styles to posts and pages …

 WordPress lets you add content as text into posts and pages using either the Visual Content Editor, or a Text Editor (or both).

 Depending on how you configure your site’s settings and plugins, you can also add SEO information to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to appear in search results), create custom excerpts, etc.

 You can add or embed media content into your posts and pages, such as videos, audio files, Flash presentations, images, photos, graphic elements, banners, etc …

 (Add media to WordPress)

-(Add content to WordPress via scripts)
+(Add content to WordPress via externally-managed scripts and applications)